 The Sonic Healthcare Foundation Certificate course provides an introduction to women’s health conditions commonly seen in primary care, covering crucial areas such as sexually transmitted infections, cervical screening, Polycystic Ovarian Syndrome (PCOS) and pregnancy.
 As consultations with female patients account for over 56 per cent of primary care consultations in Australia, the gender-specific health needs of women are a significant part of day-to-day work in general practice.

 The online Foundation Certificate of Women’s Health is delivered by Sonic Healthcare and provides an entry point into the HealthCert Certificate Course and the Professional Diploma of Women’s Health pathway, quality-assured by Bond University.

 Upon completion of the Sonic Healthcare Foundation Certificate, participants will receive Recognition of Prior Learning and financial credit towards the Professional Certificate of Women’s Health, and will only have to complete four online modules and online assessments to qualify for the university quality-assured certificate.
 Professional Certificate graduates can then continue on their education pathway towards the Advanced Certificate and Professional Diploma of Women’s Health.

 This course is an entry point into the Professional Diploma of Women's Health.
 The education pathway is: Sonic Healthcare Foundation Certificate of Women’s Health, Professional Certificate of Women's Health, Advanced Certificate of Women's Health, and Professional Diploma of Women's Health.

 The Sonic Healthcare Foundation Certificate of Women's Health is tailored for medical doctors who wish to improve patient outcomes by managing common women's health issues in general practice.

-This course is for physicians and degree-qualified medical practitioners.
+The courses are suitable for physicians and degree-qualified medical practitioners, including registered nurses.
 There are no prerequisites.
 Participants do not have to pass an IELTS test but, as the courses are delivered in English, proficiency in listening, reading and writing English is assumed.

 Course participants will: